 Cherokee Word for Water Screening

-The Carsey-Wolf Center presents The Cherokee Word for Water.
+The Carsey-Wolf Center presents a screening of The Cherokee Word for Water.
 The film will be introduced by Sara Miller McCune and a post-screening Q&A with producer/director Charlie Soap and producer Kristina Kiehl will follow.

 Tickets are free, but reservations are required to guarantee a seat.